Provisional Irish Republican Army campaign: Robberies and criminal enterprise

 The Provisional IRA has carried out numerous bank and post office robberies across Ireland throughout its existence.
-An RUC estimate from 1982–83, puts the amount stolen in such raids by the Provisional IRA at around £700,000 (sterling).
+An RUC estimate from 1982 to 1983, puts the amount stolen in such raids by the Provisional IRA at around £700,000 (sterling).
 Also in the 1980s, the Provisional IRA were involved in the kidnapping and ransom of businessmen Gaelen Weston, Ben Dunne and Don Tidey.
 Activities such as these were linked to the IRA's fund-raising.
 Gardaí estimate that the Provisional IRA got up to £1.5 million from these activities.
 Activities include smuggling, sale of stolen items and contraband including cigarettes, red diesel, extortion, protection rackets, and money laundering.
-Most recently, the Provisional IRA have been blamed for carrying out the Northern Bank Robbery in December 2004, although no proof was ever forwarded and this crime remains unsolved.
+Most recently, the Provisional IRA have been blamed for carrying out the Northern Bank robbery in December 2004, although no proof was ever forwarded and this crime remains unsolved.
 The IMC note that in their view the Provisional IRA has not had any "organisational involvement in robbery or other such organised crime".

 Thomas Murphy, a prominent Provisional IRA leader from South Armagh, has been the subject of repeated rumours of organised crime including diesel smuggling and tax evasion.
 In 2006 both Irish and British security forces mounted a major joint raid on his farm, and in December 2015 he was arrested and put on trial in Dublin's Special Criminal Court charged with tax evasion.
 He was found guilty of tax evasion on 17 December 2015.